-Before doing any of the steps described below, backup the content of /etc/netplan to be able to restore it at a later point.
+Before following the instructions below, backup the contents of /etc/netplan to be able to restore it at a later point.

-When the system is rebooted NetworkManager should automatically set up attached Ethernet ports or use existing netplan configuration files to setup connections.
+After the reboot, NetworkManager should automatically set up attached Ethernet ports or use existing netplan configuration files to setup connections.

 Once logged into the system you may check the current connection status by

 $ nmcli c show